Skip to content

 Building a Better Repertoire

 Interesting conversation is a renewable resource.
-It improves every time you read something surprising, learn a word that names an unnamed feeling, or discover that something you assumed was universal turns out to be local.
+It improves every time you read something surprising, learn a word that names an unnamed feeling, or discover that something you assumed was universal turns out to be cultural.

 That bar is lower than you think.